Paradoxes of set theory: Paradoxes of proof and definability

-Early paradoxes: the set of all sets
+Early paradoxes of naive set theory: Burali-Forti and Russell

-In 1897 the Italian mathematician Cesare Burali-Forti discovered that there is no set containing all ordinal numbers.
-As every ordinal number is defined by a set of smaller ordinal numbers, the well-ordered set Ω of all ordinal numbers (if it exists) fits the definition and is itself an ordinal.
-On the other hand, no ordinal number can contain itself, so Ω cannot be an ordinal.
-Therefore, the set of all ordinal numbers cannot exist.
+In 1897 the Italian mathematician Cesare Burali-Forti discovered what is now known as the Burali-Forti paradox: the set of all ordinal numbers does not exist.
+If it did, it would be well-ordered and therefore itself determine an ordinal number Ω, leading to the contradiction Ω < Ω.

 By the end of the 19th century Cantor was aware of the non-existence of the set of all cardinal numbers and the set of all ordinal numbers.
 In letters to David Hilbert and Richard Dedekind he wrote about inconsistent sets, the elements of which cannot be thought of as being all together, and he used this result to prove that every consistent set has a cardinal number.

-After all this, the version of the "set of all sets" paradox conceived by Bertrand Russell in 1903 led to a serious crisis in set theory.
-Russell recognized that the statement x = x is true for every set, and thus the set of all sets is defined by {x | x = x}.
-In 1906 he constructed several paradox sets, the most famous of which is the set of all sets which do not contain themselves.
+Bertrand Russell described what is now known as Russell's paradox in a letter in 1902: the set of all sets that do not contain themselves, {x | x is not an element of x}, cannot exist.
+If it did, both the assumption that it contain itself, and the assumption that it does not contain itself, would lead to a contradiction.
 Russell himself explained this abstract idea by means of some very concrete pictures.
 One example, known as the Barber paradox, states: The male barber who shaves all and only men who do not shave themselves has to shave himself only if he does not shave himself.

 There are close similarities between Russell's paradox in set theory and the Grelling–Nelson paradox, which demonstrates a paradox in natural language.